amaben2020/circlesave-backend/README.md

 To avoid wasting your weekend, ensure that db => config, migrations then data-source.ts are inside the same folder

-ensure it points to /db
+Ensure that migrations is inside dist => dist/db/migrations when you generate a new migration file ensure it points to /db

-npm run migration:generate -- db/migrations/firstMigration
+Step 1: npm run migration:generate -- db/migrations/firstMigration

-npm run migration:run
+Step 2: npm run migration:run